Starting a VIP Team

 VIP Team Decisions Finalized & Announced:

 After the collaborative conversation, should the VIP Team be determined to be ready to move forward, we will launch your VIP Team by developing a team web presence, advertising the team to students, and facilitating student applications and enrollments.
-In order to complete this step, you will submit a Phase II proposal, providing us with the necessary information to launch your VIP Team as a part of this program.
+To complete this step, please submit a Phase II proposal that provides the necessary information to launch your VIP Team as part of this program.

 -